-Whiplash is a non-medical term describing a range of injuries to the neck caused by or related to a sudden distortion of the neck, mostly associated with extension forces.
+Whiplash is a non-medical term describing a range of injuries to the neck caused by or related to a sudden forward and backward motion.
 “Cervical acceleration-deceleration” (CAD) describes the mechanism of the injury, which is most commonly caused by rear-end automobile accidents.
 However, any mechanism of abrupt impact, such as a bicycle wreck or a slip and fall, can cause a whiplash-type injury.

 Common whiplash symptoms include: pain and aching in the neck and back, headaches, referred pain to the shoulders or into the arms and hands, sensory changes (such as numbness, or pins and needles) into the arms or legs.
 Symptoms can appear immediately after the injury, but often are not felt until days afterwards.
 Oftentimes after the initial shock is over, symptoms may also include fatigue, change in appetite, difficulty concentrating, and irritability.